-Wait for at least five seconds for Finder or iTunes to recognize DFU recovery mode has been enabled.
+Wait for at least five seconds for Finder or iTunes to recognize that DFU recovery mode has been enabled.

 Follow the steps again if you cannot see the message.

-As soon as you’ve closed the recovery prompt, you can restore your iPhone back to factory settings by selecting Restore iPhone on the iPhone Recovery Mode screen.
+As soon as you've closed the recovery prompt, you can restore your iPhone to factory settings by selecting Restore iPhone on the iPhone Recovery Mode screen.
 You will automatically exit DFU mode once the restoration process is complete, and your iPhone will proceed to the activation screen.

 How to Exit DFU Mode